 Stage 4

 These malignancies have spread to distant lymph nodes (M1a) or other areas of the body (M1b), as well as the pelvic or abdominal wall (T4b).
 Cancers in stage IV are extremely difficult to fully eradicate.
-In stage 4 cancers there are 2 factors that are in contention of consideration as they dictate the line of treatment to be used.
+In stage 4 cancers, there are 2 factors that are in contention for consideration as they dictate the line of treatment to be used.
 The two subtypes within this stage include –

-If the cancer has not spread to the distant parts of the body (M0) – Since surgical removal of these malignancies is highly unlikely, medication is typically the initial course of treatment.
+If the cancer has not spread to the distant parts of the body (M0), since surgical removal of these malignancies is highly unlikely, medication is typically the initial course of treatment.
 Possible course of treatment options include:

-• Chemotherapy followed by immunotherapy which typically makes use of the drug Pembrolizumab.
+- Chemotherapy followed by immunotherapy, which typically makes use of the drug Pembrolizumab.

-• A combination of chemotherapy and radiation therapy.
+- A combination of chemotherapy and radiation therapy.

 The malignancy is usually reexamined using tests such as cystoscopy, TURBT, and imaging after a few treatment cycles.
 At this stage, additional treatments could include immunotherapy, chemotherapy, radiation therapy, or, if possible, a cystectomy (removal of the bladder).